 There are so many positives to this card it’s easy to lose sight of a few downsides.

-For a start, there’s the fact that American Express cards are not universally accepted, and when they are accepted they often attract a surcharge.
-(However, Coles, Woolworths and major national retailers will accept Amex without demur, and American Express has been actively working on improving card acceptance by bringing its fees into line with those of its competitors.
+For a start there’s the fact that American Express cards are not universally accepted, and when they are accepted they often attract a surcharge.
+(However, Coles, Woolworths and major national retailers will accept Amex without a surcharge, and American Express has been actively working on improving card acceptance by bringing its fees into line with those of its competitors.
 And you can use AccessLine to pay suppliers who don’t accept Amex cards.)

 Similar cards worth considering

-On our Business Credit Cards page in our Features section you can also check out NAB and ANZ business credit cards, covering a whole range of options from low-interest rate cards to premium rewards points or frequent flyer points cards.
+On our Business Credit Cards page in our Features section you can also check out NAB business credit cards, plus cards from other banks, covering a whole range of options from low interest rate cards to premium rewards points or frequent flyer points cards.